ktoso/jgoogl/README.markdown

                                      .useProjection(GooGlProjection.ANALYTICS_FULL)
                                      .get();

-1.3 Gotcha's about what the state of an jGooGl instance is during it's lifetime.
+**Gotcha's about what the state of an jGooGl instance is during it's life-time.**
 Please note that what you create will be the "Default" behaviour of JGooGl, to which it will fallback after executing some action.
 For example:

         // we have no key here
         jGooGl = new JGooGl.withoutKey();